 More recently, in October 2015, SJP held what it called an International Day of Action in the center of the campus.
 After almost one hour of ugly and vicious anti-Israel speeches by SJP members, the group's leader took over.
-Using a microphone so that his words were amplified and ZOA to Brooklyn College: The SJP does not deserve a place on the Brooklyn College campus until it can conform its conduct to the rules and standards that apply to everyone else.
+Using a microphone so that his words were amplified and could be widely heard, the SJP leader riled up the crowd, encouraging them to repeat his chant, "Intifada, Intifada, we support the Intifada!"
+The crowd responded with enthusiasm, creating a chilling scene.

+ZOA to

+Brooklyn

+College: The

+SJP does

+not deserve

+a place on

+the Brooklyn

+College campus until it

+can conform

+its conduct to

+the rules and

+standards that

+apply to everyone else.

-Using a microphone so that his words were amplified and could be widelv heard. the SJP leader riled up the crowd, encouraging them to repeat his chant.
+Using a microphone so that his words were amplified and could be widely heard. the SJP leader riled up the crowd, encouraging them to repeat his chant.
 "Intifada, Intifada, we support the Intifada!"
 The crowd responded with enthusiasm. creating a chilling scene.